 The arrival of a new baby is an exciting time.
 It’s also a time filled with preparations.
 You’ve taken birthing classes, spent hours debating names and chosen a pediatrician.
 But what about the nursery?

 If you’re anticipating the pitter-patter of little feet, then you’re likely spending a lot of time figuring out where your little one will sleep when they make their grand entrance.
 Creating a comfortable space where you and your little one can relax during late-night feedings and after diaper changes is a rite of passage for first-time and seasoned parents alike.

 It’s easy to focus on choosing a paint color and selecting a crib.
-But have you considered what kind of flooring you need in the nursery?
+But have you considered what kind of nursery flooring you need?
 Why is the flooring for babies such a big deal?